 Article VIII.
 Duties of Officers

 Section 8.2 President.
-The President shall preside at all meetings of the Assembly and the Board of Governors and shall appoint the chair and members of all committees.
+The President shall preside at all meetings of the Assembly and the Board of Governors and shall appoint the chair and members of all committees, boards, task forces and commissions.
 He shall be the official spokesman for the Bar and shall have general charge and supervision of its affairs subject to the authority of the House of Delegates and Board of Governors.

 Section 8.3 President-Elect.
 The President-Elect shall perform such duties as the President may assign and, except as otherwise provided, the duties of the President when the President is disabled from performing his duties or absent from any meeting of the Assembly, the House of Delegates, or the Board of Governors.

 Section 8.4 Chair of the House of Delegates.
 The Chair of the House of Delegates shall—

 (b) preside, in the absence of the President and the President-Elect, at meetings of the Assembly, and other meetings at which the President would preside if he were present; and